MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started.md

 1. Browse the expanding catalog of [export options](export-destinations.md) where you can use customer data.
 For example, you can use data to manage promotions and reach out with digital marketing.

-1. Review integration options, for example with the [direct connection to engagement insights](../engagement-insights/integrate-audience-insights-engagement-insights.md) or to other Dynamics 365 apps with the [Customer Card add-in](customer-card-add-in.md).
+1. Review integration options, for example to other Dynamics 365 apps with the [Customer Card add-in](customer-card-add-in.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]